larryevans19/AlaskScraper/README.md

 ### Managing Comments

 Click on **View Comments** to see any existing comments related to the specific article.
-Old comments can be deleted by clicking the **Delete Comment** button next to each comment.
+Old comments can be deleted by clicking the **Delete Comment** button below comment.
 New comments can be added by clicking the **Add Comment** button.
-Once viewing comments is complete, click **Close Comments** to hide the Comments section and get back to the headlines.
+Once you are finished managing comments, click the **Close Comments** button to hide the Comments section and get back to the news.

 ![](public/images/Manage.gif)